What Is Commercial Truck Insurance & How Much Will It Cost You?

 Commercial truck insurance is a specific grouping of insurance auto policies developed to cover trucking needs.
 The trucking policies start with primary liability and build upon that foundation with various additional coverages.
 Primary liability truck insurance is often required as part of a trucking license — it protects people and property from damage caused by your truck.

-If you are a driver and want to drive on your own authority, then you will need primary liability insurance.
-If you are an owner-operator of a trucking company, then you’ll expand your trucking insurance to include general liability, as well.
+If you’re a driver and want to drive on your own authority, then you will need primary liability insurance.
+If you’re an owner-operator of a trucking company, then you’ll have to expand your trucking insurance to include general liability as well.

 Need insurance to drive?
 Primary liability is your goal.
 Need to get your trucks on the road?
 You’ll need general liability.

-According to Trusted Choice (a group of independent insurance agents), the average cost of a commercial truck accident in the United States is $59,000 — and one in three small businesses will fold because of uninsured costs related to an accident or lawsuit.
+According to Trusted Choice (a group of independent insurance agents), the average cost of a commercial truck accident that results in an injury is $148,000.
+One in three small businesses will fold because of uninsured costs related to an accident or lawsuit.
 Covering yourself with the right insurance is a business-saving tactic.

 What Commercial Truck Insurance Covers